-R260.24 If, in the course of carrying out professional activities, a professional accountant becomes aware of information concerning non-compliance or suspected non-compliance, the accountant shall seek to obtain an

-- 260.24 A1 The professional accountant is expected to apply knowledge and expertise, and exercise professional judgment.
+- R260.24 If, in the course of carrying out professional activities, a professional accountant becomes aware of information concerning non-compliance or suspected non-compliance, the accountant shall seek to obtain an understanding of the matter.
+This understanding shall include the nature of the non-compliance or suspected non-compliance and the circumstances in which it has occurred or might occur. - 260.24 A1 The professional accountant is expected to apply knowledge and expertise, and exercise professional judgment.
 However, the accountant is not expected to have a level of understanding of laws and regulations greater than that which is required for the accountant's role within the employing organization.
-Whether an act constitutes non-compliance is ultimately a matter to be determined by a court or other appropriate adjudicative body. - 260.24 A2 Depending on the nature and significance of the matter, the professional accountant might consult on a confidential basis with others within the employing organization or with ACCA or another professional body, or with legal counsel. - R260.25 If the professional accountant identifies or suspects that non-compliance has occurred or might occur, the accountant shall, subject to paragraph R260.9, inform an immediate superior to enable the superior to take appropriate action.
+Whether an act constitutes non-compliance is ultimately a matter to be determined by a court or other appropriate adjudicative body. - 260.24 A2 Depending on the nature and significance of the matter, the professional accountant might consult on a confidential basis with others within the employing organization or with ACCA or another professional body, or with legal counsel.

+- R260.25 If the professional accountant identifies or suspects that non-compliance has occurred or might occur, the accountant shall, subject to paragraph R260.9, inform an immediate superior to enable the superior to take appropriate action.
 If the accountant's immediate superior appears to be involved in the matter, the accountant shall inform the next higher level of authority within the employing organization. - R260.26 In exceptional circumstances, the professional accountant may determine that disclosure of the matter to an appropriate authority is an appropriate course of action.
 If the accountant does so pursuant to paragraphs 260.20 A2 and A3, that disclosure is permitted pursuant to paragraph R114.1(d) of the Code.
 When making such disclosure, the accountant shall act in good faith and exercise caution when making statements and assertions.

-- 260.27 A1 In relation to non-compliance or suspected non-compliance that falls within the scope of this section, the professional accountant is encouraged to have the following matters documented: - The matter. - The results of discussions with the accountant's superior, management and, where applicable, those charged with governance and other parties. - How the accountant's superior has responded to the matter. - The courses of action the accountant considered, the judgments made and the decisions that were taken.
+- 260.27 A1 In relation to non-compliance or suspected non-compliance that falls within the scope of this section, the professional accountant is encouraged to have the following matters documented: - The matter - The results of discussions with the accountant's superior, management and, where applicable, those charged with governance and other parties. - How the accountant's superior has responded to the matter. - The courses of action the accountant considered, the judgments made and the decisions that were taken.